Menu

 Pennsylvania Asbestos Laws & Regulations

-The Asbestos Accreditation and Certification Act passed in 1998 recognizes the dangers of asbestos and sets requirements for asbestos handling and abatement.
-The Act regulates certification programs for those who must handle asbestos, such as when remodeling or cleaning older buildings.
-It also sets terms for when and how companies must notify the Department of Labor when working with asbestos.
+The act regulates certification programs for anyone who remodels or removes asbestos from older buildings.
+It also sets terms for when and how companies must notify the state when working with asbestos.

-Other Pennsylvania laws establish rules for asbestos cases, such as medical criteria and case management.
+Other Pennsylvania laws establish rules for asbestos cases.
+These laws establish medical criteria and case management procedures.

-• Company successor liability: When a company merges with or acquires an asbestos company, it may assume the liability for wrongful asbestos exposure claims.
-Pennsylvania laws limit the liability of the company that bought or merged with the asbestos company.
+• Company successor liability: When a company merges with or acquires an asbestos company, it may assume that company’s asbestos liabilities.
+Pennsylvania laws may limit the liability of the successor company.

 Find Mesothelioma Doctors, Lawyers and Asbestos Exposure Sites Near You